YueLiPicasso/unification/UserGuide.md

 ### Using Robinson's Algorithm

-Load module `UnifyTerms`

-Call function `unifyTerms` followed by two terms you want to unify.
-Each term shall be represented according to the aforementioned way and be enclosed in a pair of parenthesis.

-Example: Say you want to unify f (X) with f (a), you do the following things:
+Example: Say you want to unify f (X) with f (a) using Robinson's algorithm, you do the following things:

 1. Start your GHCi.

 2. Change the search path of GHCi to the folder where the software is stored.
 Say you store the software under directory `C:\Users\Tom\unification-master\unification-master`.
 To use this directory as search path, type GHCi command
   `:cd C:\Users\Tom\unification-master\unification-master`

-3. type GHCi command ``
+3. Load module `UnifyTerms` by typing GHCi command `:load UnifyTerms`

+4. Call function `unifyTerms` followed by two terms you want to unify.
+Each term shall be represented according to the aforementioned way and be enclosed in a pair of parenthesis.
+The two enclosed terms and the  function name shall be separated by spaces.
+So you would type `unifyTerms (Function "f" 1 [Variable "X"]) (Function "f" 1 [Constant "a"])` then hit `Enter`.

+5.To continue calculation for another pair of terms, simply repeat step 4 (of course you would change the input for `unifyTerms`)